numbat70/clyde/_docs/Content/10-SUP_SOP_SITES.md

 - Fog is common on colder mornings and usually lifts by mid mornimng.
 - It is *prohibited* to go on the water when it is foggy.
    - It raises the collision risk to an unacceptable level
    - It raises the risk of becoming disoriented and lost.
-This in turn can lead to exhaustion or effects of the cold.
+This in turn can lead to exhaustion and cold exposure.

 ### Wind
 - Lochwinnoch is not tidal but is open to wind.